 I had a bilateral mastectomy in October 2015.
 Since then I have not felt right, still trying to get me on medication that doesn’t affect me adversely.
 I just stopped taking exemestane but might start up again after I see my oncologist.
 I had one lymph node removed and have been diagnosed with lymphedema my arms constantly hurt my muscle my elbow my back and now I feel like it’s going into my left arm the same kind of pain.
 I had the lymph node removed from my right breast.
-A woman I… read more
+A woman I spoke to… read more

 I believe it 100% that she has seen the improvement in her patients.
 I would sound crazy had I not experienced it my self... but then again if you think about it..
 37 chemicals (9 neurotoxins & 4 carcinogens)- really not crazy or impossible after all!
 You are't burning any bridges removing them... and then you could see for your self if you improve.. that is what I did.. and I never looked back!
 No regrets... all my symptoms cleared.. you couldn't pay me to put those back in again.
 Good luck in your decision and your quest to finding the answers you need to be happy and healthy.

 I too am always fatigue and in discomfort with implants.
 I am yet to make a decision to take them out because I do not want to do anymore surgeries and am yet to find the right doctor as well.
 If my PS would have been more honest of the effects of implants, I would never have done.
 I thank God I can share this on this site, because I cannot talk about this to anyone that has not gone through this.

 I did not have any lymph nodes removed but I did have a bilateral mastectomy (due to family history).
 The cancer in my breast was so large that they had to take most of the breast tissue with it.
 I have been in agony ever since.